openvinotoolkit/model_server/docs/dag_scheduler.md

 |`"name"`|string|The name of the custom node library - it will be used as a reference in the custom node pipeline definition |Yes|
 |`"base_path"`|string|Path the the dynamic library with the custom node implementation|Yes|

-Custom node definition in the pipeline configuration is similar to the model node.
+Custom node definition in a pipeline configuration is similar to a model node.
 Node inputs and outputs are configurable in the same way.
-Custom node functions just like a standard mode in that respect.
-The differences is in extra parameters:
+Custom node functions are just like a standard node in that respect.
+The differences are in the extra parameters:

 |Option|Type|Description|Required|
 |:---|:---|:---|:---|